Occupational Therapy Doctorate

 Graduation requirements:

-- Satisfactory completion of all Level I and level II fieldwork experiences
+- Satisfactory completion of all MSOT Level I and level II fieldwork experiences

 - Satisfactory completion of all coursework with a minimum course and program GPA of 3.0